excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 <!-- end -->

-Excalidraw started as a way to procrastinate on January 1st, 2020 and ended up being a fully fledged product only one year later!
-It unfortunately became a core part of many people's workflows due to the pandemic.
-In this post, we'll go over the most important features that made Excalidraw what it is.
+Excalidraw started as a way to procrastinate on January 1st, 2020, and ended up being a fully fledged product only one year later!
+In this post, we'll go over the most important features that made Excalidraw what it is, today.

 I think we should start with the traffic Excalidraw received.
 We ended the year at **20k weekly active users** which is pretty incredible for a project that was started only a year ago.